NLESC-JCER/cpp2wasm/README.md

 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/3.4.1/css/bootstrap.min.css" integrity="sha384-HSMxcRTRxnN+Bdg0JdbxYKrThecOKuH5zCYotlSAcp1+c8xmyTe9GYg1l9a69psu" crossorigin="anonymous">
 ```

-The form component is exported as `JSONSchemaForm.default` and can be aliases with
+The form component is exported as `JSONSchemaForm.default` for easy use we alias it to `Form` with

 ```{.js #jsonschema-app}
 // this JavaScript snippet is appended to <<jsonschema-app>>